UBC-MDS/DSCI_522-Chocolate_Ratings_Analysis/README.md

 1. Clone this repo, and using the command line, navigate to the root of this project.

-2. Run the below commands in the order listed:
+2. Run the below commands in bash in the order listed:

 ```
 Rscript src/load_choc_data.R data/flavors_of_cacao.csv data/cleaned_choc_data.csv